Protection From Abuse Orders

 - current or past "intimate" partners.
 Intimate does not necessarily mean sexual (dating, etc.).

-There is no longer a requirement that you live with the abuser currently or in the past.
+There is no longer a requirement, or rule, that you must be living with your abuser now or have lived with them in the past.

 What is abuse?